No matter how big or small your company, a solid marketing strategy focuses your efforts and helps you make better decisions faster.

 Without a robust marketing strategy, budget is wasted and growth opportunities missed.
 So how do you know if your strategy is solid?
 Check out our Marketing Strategy Checklist for the full rundown, but for a quick and dirty check-up, look for these four things:

 #1 Detailed profiles of each target customer

-A value proposition is best described as the intersection between what your customers want and what only you can provide them (side note: if you don’t have detailed buyer personas, you don’t have good value propositions).
+A value proposition is best described as the intersection between what your customers want and what only you can provide them (side note: if you don’t have buyer personas, you probably don’t have good value propositions).

-This is not a vanity exercise.
 Without a detailed understanding of what differentiates you, you’ll waste time and money sending messages to the market that simply don’t land, and more often than not, end up competing solely on price.

 Need help getting started?
 Download our free Guide to Competitor Positioning.